For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 And, by that time, it was all over but the debriefing.

-Since Albus is nearly always happy to Explain It All, after the fact, Minerva may have only been brought up to speed regarding the Order, and the spy, and the Potters’ Secret Keeper at that point.
+Since Albus is nearly always happy to Explain It All, after the fact, Minerva may have only been brought up to speed regarding the Order, and the spy, and the Potters’ Secret Keeper upon their return to the School.
 Being Minerva, she remembers everything she was told at the time, and saw no harm in repeating it 12 years later.

 And then in the Shrieking Shack we get the biggest and reddest herring that Rowling handed us of all.
 She forced us to sit back and get all of our primary reading on Peter Pettigrew’s character handed to us from Sirius Black.
 (Hardly any of whose information has ever held up to serious examination.)